what-the-sid/faceAnalyser-Browser/README.md

 //Detect new face.
 analyser.init_Face("video","canvas");  //id ofVideo and Canvas as params.

-//get analysed brightness (returns 1 if normal brightness. analyser.getBrightness(140,200);  //define minimum and maximum brightness as params[0-255].
+//get analysed brightness (returns 1 if normal brightness,else 0).
+analyser.getBrightness(140,200);  //define minimum and maximum brightness as params[0-255].

 //get distance of face from a centre area.